duckietown/docs-AIDO/book/AIDO/20_manual/40_architecture.md

 * GPU available;
 * ...

-TODO: make page with the codes for all features.

 Most features are auto-detected by the evaluator.
 A user can force values for the features [using the `--features` command](#evaluator-advanced-features).